 Did you notice the ridges on the edges of some coins?
 Ever wonder why government treasuries spends so much money on creating those tiny little ridges?
-Wouldn’t it be easier and cheaper to build a plain one?
+Wouldn’t it be easier and cheaper to build a smooth one?
 Of course, the Treasury might save some money to make the edges smooth.
-However, the Treasury has a very old and practical reason for putting ridges on coins.
+However, the U.S. Treasury has a very old and very practical reason for putting ridges on coins.

 Back in the Beginning, coins did not have ridges

-The story goes back to 1792 when the Coinage Act declared that gold eagles, half eagles and quarter eagles ($10, $5 and $2.50 coins respectively) would be made of their face value in gold.
-The dollar, half-dollar, quarter dollar, dime and half-dime coins were to be manufactured of their value in silver.
+The U.S. dollar, half-dollar, quarter dollar, dime and half-dime coins were to be manufactured of their value in silver.
 Also, the cent and half-cent coins were to be made of copper.
 The edges of all of these coins were smooth.

 In response, the U.S. Mint started to put the ridges, also called “reeding”, on the sides of valuable coins as a security feature.
-A criminal cannot shave edges of a ridged coin without the tampering being visible.
-Any one would notice changes.
+A person cannot shave the edges of a ridged coin without the tampering being immediately visible.
+Any one would notice changes on sight.

 The Unexpected Benefit to Have Ridges

 The ridges produce another benefit too.
 The ridges also make the coins distinguishable by touch, which helps visually-impaired citizens tell similar-sized coins (like pennies and dimes) apart.
 Pennies and dimes may be small coins today.
 But way back in the Depression era, the difference used to be very important.